davidkurilla/graphit/README.md

 It interacts with AdviseIT to deliver schedules.

 ## Technical Details
 GraphIT is built using Java Spring Boot.
+It is a RESTful API that can deliver sorted lists of courses.